Ho Chi Minh to Angkor Wat Cycle

 Day 7 : Boat To Phnom Penh, Cambodia

-Once we've checked in to our comfortable city centre accommodation, we will venture out for a sightseeing tour by tuk-tuk, and our first taste of Khmer food.
-We will visit the Tuol Sleng Genocide Museum, housed in a former high school which was used as the Security Prison 21 (S-21) by the communist Khmer Rouge regime from its rise to power in 1975 to its fall in 1979.
-Among the city's prime attractions, you will explore the famous Royal Palace.
-The Royal Palace faces the Mekong River, and its adjoining Silver Pagoda was built in 1962, famous for its lavish decorations of silver paved floor and several Buddha statues made from precious metals and stones.
+After checking into your comfortable city-centre accommodation, you’ll head out for a tuk-tuk tour and your first taste of Khmer cuisine.
+You’ll visit the Tuol Sleng Genocide Museum, a former high school that was repurposed as Security Prison 21 (S-21) by the Khmer Rouge from 1975 to 1979.
+Then, explore the Royal Palace, one of Phnom Penh’s highlights, with its striking Silver Pagoda, built in 1962, renowned for its silver-tiled floor and impressive collection of Buddha statues made from precious metals and gems.

-Note: To enter the Royal Palace and Silver Pagoda, visitors are required to wear appropriate attire - trousers or shorts which cover the knees and tops which cover the shoulders.
-Visitors are frequently turned away for wearing revealing clothing.
+Important Note: To enter the Royal Palace and Silver Pagoda, visitors must wear appropriate attire—trousers or shorts covering the knees and tops covering the shoulders.
+Entry may be denied for wearing revealing clothing.

 Overnight: Angkor Holiday Hotel or similar